EuPathDB/vagrant-irods_ebrc_prod_model/README.md

 It has no value to anyone outside the EBRC project and the vagrant box is not publicly accessible.

+The vagrant box is packaged from a box provisioned with git@github.com:mheiges/vagrant-irods_ebrc.git .

 Prerequisites
 =====